woywoy123/AnalysisG/docs/source/quick-start/installation.rst

     source ${ATLAS_LOCAL_ROOT_BASE}/user/atlasLocalSetup.sh
     lsetup "gcc gcc620_x86_64_slc6"

-If making large changes to the .bashrc is not desired, simply add an alias to it and point the **source** command to the **setup-scripts** folder as shown below:
+If making changes to the .bashrc is not desired, simply add an alias to it and point the **source** command to the **setup-scripts** folder as shown below:

 .. code-block:: console